sympy/sympy/doc/src/tutorial/preliminaries.rst

    ``symbols`` is the only one that is general and doesn't lead to antipatterns, so it is the only one used.

+- To avoid unnecessary duplication, it is assumed that previous sections of the tutorial have already been read.

 Feedback on this tutorial, or on SymPy in general is always welcome.
 Just write to our `mailing list
 <https://groups.google.com/forum/?fromgroups#!forum/sympy>`_.